 1. Watering

 In comparison to plants that thrive within the sun, low-light plants regularly require extensively less water.
-Because of the fact that needless watering can acquire root decay, it is undeniably extra critical to permit the dust to dry out among waterings.
+Because of the fact that needless watering can acquire root decay, it is undeniably extra critical to permit the dust to dry out among watering.

 2. Fertilizing